 The behaviour can exist on a wide spectrum.
-Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the school/college staff behaviour (code of conduct) policy.
+Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the federation staff behaviour (code of conduct) policy.

-Staff should share low-level concerns in confidence with the Headteacher in a timely manner.
-They should not discuss their concerns with other members of staff.
+Staff should share low-level concerns in confidence with the headteacher, in confidence, in a timely manner.